OAButton/discussion/.github/ISSUE_TEMPLATE/bug_report.md

 Process checklist:
 - [ ] Do we want a `fast` first, then a `good` fix?
 A `good` fix likely involves discussion, and may be slower.
 A fast fix means whoever is available fixes the problem as best they can immediately without too much consideration for the `good` fix.
 - [ ] Discussion of solution.
-Remember, our intutative fixs may be different (e.g UI centric, backend centric)
+Remember, our intuitive fixes may be different (e.g UI centric, backend centric)
 - [ ] Stay clear of hangouts

 Post-fix